Hyperarousal and how it can cause insomnia

 - Self-condemnation and guilt

 Sleep requires the body and mind to relax.
 It is predominantly a parasympathetic activity.
-But, in a hyperaroused state, the sympathetic system overpowers the parasympathetic one.
+But, in a hyperaroused state, the sympathetic system overpowers the parasympathetic one and prevents your body from falling asleep.
+This makes evolutionary sense because sleeping when there is an imminent threat significantly lowers your chances of survival, and when in a hyperaroused state, your brain is convinced there is an imminent threat.
 This leads to hyperarousal insomnia.
-This makes evolutionary sense because sleeping when there is an imminent threat significantly lowers your chances of survival.

-Being constantly on high alert can cause sleep to be delayed and rapid, anxious thoughts to occur at night.
-Further, inadequate sleep can then lead to more stress.
-Put differently; it is a self-propagating cycle.
+Being constantly on high alert can cause rapid, anxious thoughts to occur at night as well as less restorative sleep throughout your sleep cycle.
+Further, inadequate sleep can then lead to more stress, turning it into a self-propagating cycle.

-Cognitive-behavioral therapy for insomnia (CBT-I) directly addresses both our thoughts and behaviors.
+Cognitive behavioral therapy for hyperarousal insomnia (CBT-I) directly addresses our thoughts and behaviors.
 It is a type of talking therapy that focuses on the idea that how we think, our habits, and our emotions are all linked and influence one another.
-We can ease mental suffering by challenging our thoughts, changing our habits, and accepting our feelings.
+We can ease mental suffering by challenging our inaccurate thoughts about threats, challenging our habits, and accepting our feelings.
 CBT-I allows us to do that and more.